-Allan Camaisa is a serial entrepreneur, investor, and technologist, with proven leadership skills in bootstrapping start-ups.
+Allan Camaisa is a serial entrepreneur, investor, and technologist, with proven leadership skills in bootstrapping startups.
 He has had three successful exits, which were sold to publicly traded Fortune 1000 companies.
 Mr. Camaisa has always created tremendous return for his shareholders.
-He has proven operational experience in recruiting the right team, creating a culture of trust, and collaboration.
-Since taking over as Chairman and CEO, of Calidi Biotherapeutics, he signed an agreement with National Institute of Health (NIH), recruited top immunologists to the Scientific Advisory Board, and entered license negotiations with large pharmaceutical organizations.
+He has proven operational experience in recruiting the right team as well as creating a culture of trust, and collaboration.
+Since taking over as Chairman and CEO of Calidi Biotherapeutics, he signed an agreement with National Institute of Health (NIH), recruited top immunologists to the Scientific Advisory Board, and entered license negotiations with large pharmaceutical organizations.

-Before Calidi, Mr. Camaisa was the CEO and Chairman of Parallel6, Inc., a creator of a digital mobile software platform which engaged clinical trial participants and powered the enrollment, management, and retention of those participants on behalf of pharmaceutical organizations.
+Previously Mr. Camaisa was the CEO and Chairman of Parallel6, Inc., a creator of a digital mobile software platform that engaged clinical trial participants and powered the enrollment, management, and retention of those participants on behalf of pharmaceutical organizations.
 Parallel6 was sold to PRA Health Sciences in 2017.
 Their clients included Sanofi, STSI/Genentech, Johnson & Johnson/Janssen, Abbott/Abbvie, PPD, PRA Health, Pfizer, Roche, and the NIH, among others.

-Prior to Anakam, Mr. Camaisa founded High Technology Solutions (HTS), a software systems integrator which he grew from just two colleagues to over 500 employees and $50 million in revenues.
+Prior to Anakam, Mr. Camaisa founded High Technology Solutions (HTS), a software systems integrator that he grew from two people to more than 500 employees and $50 million in revenue.
 HTS was recognized as an INC 500 company three years in a row and was sold to Wireless Facilities, Inc. (now Kratos Defense) in 2004.

 Before entering business, Mr. Camaisa served eight years as a surface warfare officer in the United States Navy.
 He currently owns seven U.S. patents and has received many personal awards including the Deloitte FAST 50, the Governor’s Small Business of the Year Award and the Ernst and Young Regional Entrepreneur of the Year.
 He also received awards from the San Diego Asian Business Association, Tech America, and the U.S. Small Business Association, which honored him as Small Business Person of the Year.